What’s the difference between the NTP Course and the NTC Course?

 How long is the program and does it have to be completed consecutively?

 Please note that workshop attendance is required to obtain the NTP certification.
-There are three weekend workshops for the NTP course, wherein there is allowable maximum of 8 missed hours as an approved excused absence.
+There are three-weekend workshops for the NTP course, wherein there is an allowable maximum of 8 missed hours as an approved excused absence.

 What types of positions are available for graduates of your programs?